Tosaa/ksp-plantuml/README.md

 ## Features
 ### Visualize inheritance, relations and dependencies
-The by PumlKSP generated UML diagrams you can visualize the inheritance hierarchy of your classes, showcasing the parent-child relationships and enabling you to identify dependencies within your classes.
+Use the KSP plantuml generated UML diagrams to visualize the inheritance hierarchy of your classes, showcasing the parent-child relationships and to identify dependencies within your classes.

 ### Filter classes, functions and variables according their visibility
-PumlKSP provides granular control over visibility modifiers.
+KSP plantuml generator configuration options provides granular control over visibility modifiers.
 For example one can focus on the public interface of the codebase by disabling private and internal classes, variables and functions.
 If one wants to dig deeper into internal or private implementation details all visibility modifiers can be enabled.